 You can add supported files from your computer to the website and share them so others can download and open the files in desktop applications.
-When you share CSV files with everyone (public), you can use the URL that appears in the item details to add the CSV as a web layer.
+When you share CSV files with everyone (public), you can use the URL that appears on the item page to add the CSV as a web layer.
 In addition, organizational accounts can add image files and use the URL to show images in web apps, pop-ups, and so on.
-You need to share the CSV and image files with everyone (public) to see the URL in the item details.
+You need to share the CSV and image files with everyone (public) to see the URL on the item page.

 When you add an item from the web, you are referencing the REST endpoint (URL).
 The website does not store the item itself.
 You can reference ArcGIS Server web services, KML, and OGC WFS, WMS, and WMTS.
 You can also reference documents and images stored on the web.